 6. Ride a Horse

 If you like riding horses, Manitoulin is the place to do it.
+Check out places like Honora Bay Riding Stable and Kicking Mule Riding Stable.
 Having the opportunity to ride to the top of the island’s plateau on horseback was a special experience.
 It’s a fun and challenging ride with a lot of ascents and descents on rocky trails.
-We took part in an overnight camping trip, but we instead recommend taking a shorter two or three hour ride to give you a taste of riding, but doesn’t lock you in to overnight camping and having to get back on the horse first thing in the morning again.
-Most of our group found it to be a little too much and the camp is very rustic for many people’s taste.
+We took part in an overnight camping trip, but if you don't want to commit to an overnight trip, we instead recommend taking a shorter two or three hour ride to give you a taste of riding.
+Fair warning: the overnight camping is very rustic.

 Manitoulin Island offers amazing views, incredible cultural experiences, and endless chances to spend time outdoors.